J.W. Harris (bull rider): 2017 season

-2018 season
+2018–19 seasons

 On Sunday, January 7, Harris announced that he was leaving the PBR and returning to the PRCA, which meant he was returning to rodeo full-time to focus on winning a fifth gold buckle.
 Harris spent nine years in the PRCA before dedicating his focus solely on the PBR for three years.
-"I got to where I just didn’t like coming to [the rank bulls] anymore," Harris said.
+"I got to where I just didn't like coming to [the rank bulls] anymore," Harris said.
 "It really is not my thing, I guess you could say.
 All of the lights, cameras and drama.
-I was trying to be something that I wasn’t.
+I was trying to be something that I wasn't.
 I was trying to be a PBR bull rider instead of a rodeo cowboy.
 There is just not a whole lot of common ground with the other guys in there.
 There is a few.
 Outside of a few, it is not there."
 He also pointed out his comeback to win the 2014 Rookie of the Year award, as well as his career-high 93.25 points, ride on Honey Hush, which is his favorite.
 Those things stand out when held up against people who said he didn't belong in the PBR.

-In the spring, Harris once again won the George Paul Memorial Bull Riding in Del Rio, Texas.
+In late April, Harris once again won the George Paul Memorial Bull Riding in Del Rio, Texas.
 Only now, the event was sanctioned by the PRCA as part of its Xtreme Bulls Division 1 tour.

-At the 2018 NFR, Harris joined veteran announcers Jeff Medders and Butch Knowles in the booth during the airing of the event on CBS Sports Network to provide color commentary during the bull riding segments.
+At the 2018 NFR, Harris joined veteran commentators Jeff Medders and Butch Knowles in the booth during the airing of the event on CBS Sports Network to provide color commentary during the bull riding segments.